nptrainor/internpt-manager/README.md

 9) The credentials file gives the script all the information it needs.
 This is what it should look like (amend as necessary):

 {

         "username":"jess",

         "uid":"1000",

         "gid":"1000",

         "mountpoint":"/home/jess/Internxt",
         "internxt_email":"jess@example.com",

-        "internxt_password":"my excellent password by jess"
+        "internxt_password":"my excellent password by jess",

-        "internpt_log":"/var/log/internpt-manager/jess-combined.log"
+        "internpt_log":"/var/log/internpt-manager/jess-combined.log",

         "rclone_remote":"Internxt",

         "rclone_log":"/var/log/rclone/jess-internpt.log",

         "rclone_config":"/home/jess/.config/rclone/rclone.conf"

 }

 Where:

 a) username - the username of the owner and user of the Internxt Drive directory

 b) uid - the user ID used for the mount point directory and its associated contents (for example, Jess' UID in /etc/passwd is 1000)

 c) gid - the group Id used for the mount point directory and its associated contents (for example, Jess' GID in /etc/group is 1000)

 d) mountpoint - the place where the Internxt Drive is to be mounted.
 To avoid conflicting with the official Internxt apps do NOT use "~/Internxt Drive".

 e) internxt_email - the email address associated with your Internxt Account

 f) internxt_password - the password associated with your Internxt Account

 g) internpt_log - the directory and log file to be used where messages from the /usr/local/bin/internpt-manager.php script are to be recorded - NOTE: best practice would suggest a per user log file.
 Created automatically on install.

-h) rclone_remote - the name of the rclone remote connecting to the Internxt WebDav Server which Jess has already set up
+h) rclone_remote - the name of the rclone remote connecting to the Internxt WebDav Server which Jess has already set up.

 i) rclone_log - the directory and log file to be used where messages from rclone for the above remote are to be recorded - NOTE: best practice would suggest a per user log file.
 Created by rclone

 j) rclone_config - the rclone directory and config file setting out the details of the remote

  Install (continued)